luke10x/malunas/README.md

 # EasySrv

-Is a generic server, primarily designed to facilitate quick creation of mocks and prototypes.
+It is a generic TCP server for microservices.

-EasySrv listens for incoming TCP connections, when a new connection is accepted, it pipes received data from the socket to the stdin of a handling process, meanwhile all output of the handling process is sent to the accepted connection session.
+It waits for incoming TCP connections, when a socket is accepted, it starts a custom process, piping stdin/stdout of that process to that socket.

-A new external handling process is forked for each accepted connection, running a specified system command.
-When the process terminates, the connection is closed.
+This allows application developers, to focus on their domain specifics, using simple standard IO interface, so that they don't have to worry about network connections.
+At the same time it does not bind the developers to a specific Application Layer protocol, like HTTP.